chayanC7mondal/Text--To--Voice/README.md

 cd text-to-voice-converter
 ```

-Open `index.html` in your preferred web browser.
+Open `index.html` in your preferred web browser. 🌍

-## Usage
+## Usage 🛠️

-1. Open `index.html` in your web browser.
+1. Open `index.html` in your web browser. 🌐
-2. Enter the text you want to convert to speech in the input box.
+2. Enter the text you want to convert to speech in the input box. ✍️
-3. Select your desired voice and language from the dropdown menus.
+3. Select your desired voice and language from the dropdown menus. 🌏
-4. Adjust the speech rate and pitch using the sliders.
-5. Click the "Speak" button to hear the text.
+4. Click the "Speak" button to hear the text. 🗣️

-## Configuration
+## Configuration ⚙️

-### Voice and Language
+### Voice and Language 🌎

 The Web Speech API provides various voices and languages.
 These can be selected from the dropdown menus provided in the interface.

-### Speech Rate and Pitch

-You can adjust the speech rate and pitch using the respective sliders.
-The rate ranges from 0.1 to 10, and the pitch ranges from 0 to 2.

-## Code Overview
+## Code Overview 💻

 The core functionality is implemented in `main.js`: